lowRISC/opentitan/hw/ip/alert_handler/doc/alert_handler.md

   ],
   edge: [
    'a~>b missing response'
+   'c~>d'
   ],
   head: {
     text: 'Escalation signaling and response',
   },
   foot: {
-    text: 'escalation enable pulse shown at input sender at time 1 and 11; missing response and ping fail at time 12',
+    text: 'escalation enable pulse shown at input sender at time 1 and 11; missing response and repeated integfail at time 12 and 14',
     tick: 0,
   }
 }